The leading coefficient of the $L^2$-Alexander torsion: Introduction

+Note that part (2) of Conjecture \ref{conjecture} would immediately imply part (1).
 A different way of formulating Conjecture~\ref{conjecture} (1) is to say that we conjecture that the first inequality of Theorem~\ref{main-theorem} is in general not an equality.
 Furthermore Conjecture~\ref{conjecture} (2) says that we expect that the term on the right-hand side is independent of the choice of $\Sigma$ and that in fact the second inequality of Theorem~\ref{main-theorem} is an equality.

+Conjecture~\ref{conjecture} (2) is motivated by the case of the classical Alexander polynomial.
+Indeed, for any knot $K$ whose Alexander polynomial $\Delta_K$ is of maximal degree $2g(K)$ and for any $\Sigma$ a minimal genus Seifert surface of $K$, the leading coefficient of $\Delta_K$ is equal to the order of $H_1(X_K\doublesms \Sigma,\Sigma_-)$.
+Conjecture~\ref{conjecture} (3) would follow from (2), from an expected (but only conjectured at the moment) generalization of Theorem \ref{thm:previous} (1) to pairs $(N\doublesms \Sigma,\Sigma_-)$ and from the fact that there exists examples of such pairs whose volume is strictly greater than the volume in the first term of Theorem \ref{main-theorem}.

 Note that Corollary \ref{cor:nonfiberedhyperbolic} implies, perhaps somewhat disappointingly, that in general the leading coefficient does not detect fiberedness of hyperbolic 3-manifolds.
 Nonetheless it is an interesting question whether the $L^2$-Alexander torsion detects fiberedness of hyperbolic 3-manifolds.